Musxeto/demo-prism-db/ReadMe.md

 - **Database connection issues**:
   - For MySQL: Ensure MySQL server is running and you have the correct credentials
   - For PostgreSQL: Ensure PostgreSQL server is running and you have the correct credentials
+  - For SQL Server: Ensure SQL Server is running and ODBC drivers are installed
+  - For MongoDB: Ensure MongoDB service is running (mongod process)
+  - For SQLite: Ensure the specified file path is accessible and writable
+- **ODBC Driver Issues**: For SQL Server connections, install the latest ODBC Driver 17+ for SQL Server
 - **Dependencies issues**: Delete `node_modules` and run `npm install` again for frontend, or recreate virtual environment for Python
 - **CORS issues**: The backend is configured to allow localhost:5173 - make sure both servers are running
+- **MongoDB Connection**: Use connection string format: `mongodb://username:password@host:port/database`
+- **SQL Server Named Instances**: Use format: `DESKTOP-NAME\SQLEXPRESS` for named instances

 ## 🚀 Features Completed

 ### 🔗 Connection Management
-- **Multiple Database Connections**: Support for managing multiple database connections (MySQL and PostgreSQL)
+- **Multiple Database Connections**: Support for managing multiple database connections across 5 database systems
-- **Database Type Selection**: Choose between MySQL and PostgreSQL when creating connections
+- **Database Type Selection**: Choose between MySQL, PostgreSQL, Microsoft SQL Server, SQLite, and MongoDB when creating connections
-- **Connection Creation Modal**: User-friendly interface for adding new database connections
+- **Connection Creation Modal**: User-friendly interface for adding new database connections with database-specific fields
-- **Connection Testing**: Built-in connection validation before saving
+- **Connection Testing**: Built-in connection validation before saving with database-specific testing
 - **Active Connection Switching**: Seamless switching between different database connections
 - **Connection Persistence**: All connections are stored in SQLite database for persistence
+- **Connection Settings**: Advanced connection settings modal for managing database configurations
+- **Multi-Driver Support**: Automatic ODBC driver detection and fallback for SQL Server connections

 ### 🗂️ Schema Browser
 - **Interactive Schema Navigation**: Collapsible tree view of database structure